 It can be discouraging to think about all of the evil in our world.
 Does God still care about the destruction humans have caused in his good world?
 Will he ever do anything about it?
 In this video, we look at how God confronts human evil, as well as the deeper spiritual evil that is at work on Earth.
 Ultimately, we see how Jesus is the answer to the problem of evil, by allowing his death on the cross.Video Details

-Is the Day of the Lord really the end of the world?
+Does the Day of the Lord mean the end of the world?

-God created mankind and gave them the authority to rule over the earth as representatives of God.
+God created humans and gave them the authority to rule over the Earth as his representatives.

-After God liberates His people from this evil, though, they sing a song that talks about how God is their warrior, delivering them from evil.
-In this song, the Israelites refer to this liberation as "the day."
-This is the first mention of the day of the Lord Old Testament verses talk about.
-This day is something the Israelites would celebrate every year with the Feast of the Passover.
+But God doesn’t forget about that.
+He liberates his people from slavery and exile.
+In the book of Exodus, the liberated Israelites praise God for their deliverance, singing about how God is their warrior who rescues them from evil.
+In this song, the Israelites refer to this liberation as "the Day."
+This is the first mention of the Day of the Lord in the Hebrew Bible.
+This day was then celebrated every year with the feast of Passover.

-As time went on, however, new enemies of the Israelites arose.
-The remembrance of the Passover, though, gave the Israelites hope that their God would again bring "the day" and deliver them from evil.
+As the Israelites eventually settled in the promised land, they faced new enemies and challenges.
+But the remembrance of the Day through the celebration of Passover gave the Israelites hope that their God would again bring the Day and deliver them from evil.

-The day of the Lord comes upon Israel, and they are conquered and taken captive into exile.
-One after another, Israel is ruled by oppressive empires from this point forward, including the oppressive empire of Rome that Jesus was born into.
+The Day of the Lord comes upon Israel, and they are conquered and taken into exile.
+Israel is ruled by one oppressive empire after another, including the oppressive empire of Rome into which Jesus was born.

 Jesus didn't come to defeat the oppressive Roman empire with weapons of violence.

-Instead, Jesus came to conquer the underlying issue, the sin that exists within man that had been leading them astray and demanding judgment since the Tower of Babel.
-To defeat this evil, Jesus took on the full power of sin and evil when He died on the cross, allowing evil to fully exhaust itself on Him and overcoming its one and only weapon -- death.
-In doing this, Jesus gave His followers power over sin and death themselves through the forgiveness that He offered and dealt evil a crushing blow.
+Instead, Jesus came to conquer the underlying issue—the sin of humanity that had been leading them astray since the Tower of Babel.
+Jesus took on the full power of sin and evil when he died on the cross, allowing evil to fully overcome him only to defeat its only weapon, death.
+In doing this, Jesus gave his followers power over sin and death through the forgiveness that he offered.

-Evil, though, still persists, and someday, Jesus promised to return for the final day of the Lord.
-This is the day of the Lord that the book of Revelation talks about, one where Jesus will return and destroy evil completely, freeing our world from corruption and bringing about the good and perfect world that God had planned for us from the start.
+But evil still exists in our world, and Jesus promised to return for the final Day of the Lord.
+This is the Day of the Lord that the book of Revelation talks about, where Jesus will return and destroy evil completely, freeing our world from corruption and bringing about the good and perfect world that God had planned for us from the start.